nwhoffman/ds_curriculum_examples/README.md

 ## Tutorials

 In the `tutorials` folder, there is example written content for a single objective.
 Each day, a student would read and work through 2-5 objective tutorials before the guided project lecture.
-These tutorials are designed to be introductory and to provide example code, resources, and links to documentation that will help prepare them both the ght guided project and to complete the day's afternoon assignment.
+These tutorials are designed to be introductory and to provide example code, resources, and links to documentation that will help prepare them both the guided project and to complete the daily afternoon assignment.

 ## Assessments